brodeau/aerobulk/README.md

     -r   => Ask for relative humidity rather than specific humidity

-    -S   => Use the Cool Skin Warm Layer parametrization to compute and use the skin temperature instead of the bulk SST only in COARE and ECMWF
+    -S   => Use the Cool Skin Warm Layer parameterization to compute and use the skin temperature instead of the bulk SST only in COARE and ECMWF